Azure/bicep-registry-modules/avm/res/api-management/service/README.md

 # API Management Services `[Microsoft.ApiManagement/service]`

 This module deploys an API Management Service.
+The default deployment is set to use a Premium SKU to align with Microsoft WAF-aligned best practices.
+In most cases, non-prod deployments should use a lower-tier SKU.

 ## Navigation